Automate Graphic Design using Python

 Spatial Coordinates

-Considering the size of each item, you want to fix the spatial coordinate of each item.
+Given the size of each item, you want to fix its spatial coordinate.

-In this very simple label, you have 5 parameters to locate the different items.
+In this very simple label, you have five parameters to locate the different items.

 The other items are icons that will be imported into your Pillow object using locally store png files.